 Compatible with Amazon, Barnes & Noble, Apple, Android, and Kobo, Bookbub offers a wide variety of free downloadable eBooks from over 20 genres.

-Through June 30, 2020, Epic!
-Is offering free worldwide Remote Student Access by teacher invitation.
-No credit card is required.
-Students can access the library from all devices (both iOS and Android apps) including web browsers.
+Parents get free accounts and some teachers qualify as well.
+Students can access the library from all devices (both iOS and Android apps), including web browsers.

 You’ll easily find thousands of books for readers of all ages, including the classics!
 The free membership gives you access to five free books every month.
 Upgrade to the paid subscription for unlimited books.